 Fifty percent of patients not diagnosed through newborn screening present with pulmonary manifestations, often beginning in infancy.
 Recurrent or chronic infections manifested by cough, sputum production, and wheezing are common.
 Cough is the most troublesome complaint, often accompanied by sputum, gagging, vomiting, and disturbed sleep.
 Intercostal retractions, use of accessory muscles of respiration, a barrel-chest deformity, digital clubbing, cyanosis, and a declining tolerance for exercise occur with disease progression.
 Upper respiratory tract involvement includes nasal polyposis and chronic or recurrent rhinosinusitis.

 Pulmonary complications include pneumothorax Symptoms and Signs Pneumothorax is air in the pleural space causing partial or complete lung collapse.
 Pneumothorax can occur spontaneously or result from trauma or medical procedures.
-Diagnosis is based on clinical... read more , nontuberculous mycobacterial infection Pulmonary disease Mycobacteria other than the tubercle bacillus sometimes infect humans.
-These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent... read more , hemoptysis Hemoptysis Hemoptysis is coughing up of blood from the respiratory tract.
+Diagnosis is based on clinical... read more , nontuberculous mycobacterial infection Pulmonary disease There are over 170 recognized species of mycobacteria, mostly environmental.
+Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more , hemoptysis Hemoptysis Hemoptysis is coughing up of blood from the respiratory tract.
 Massive hemoptysis is production of ≥ 600 mL of blood (about a full kidney basin’s worth) within 24 hours.
-Most of the lung’s blood... read more , allergic bronchopulmonary aspergillosis Symptoms and Signs Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to Aspergillus species (generally A. fumigatus) that occurs almost exclusively in patients with asthma or, less... read more (ABPA), and right heart failure secondary to pulmonary hypertension Symptoms and Signs Pulmonary hypertension is increased pressure in the pulmonary circulation.
+Most of the lung’s blood... read more , allergic bronchopulmonary aspergillosis Symptoms and Signs Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to Aspergillus species (generally A. fumigatus) that occurs almost exclusively in patients with asthma... read more (ABPA), and right heart failure secondary to pulmonary hypertension Symptoms and Signs Pulmonary hypertension is increased pressure in the pulmonary circulation.
 It has many secondary causes; some cases are idiopathic.
-In pulmonary hypertension, pulmonary vessels become constricted... read more .
+In pulmonary hypertension, pulmonary vessels may become constricted... read more .

 Meconium ileus due to obstruction of the ileum by viscid meconium may be the earliest sign and is present in about 10 to 20% of CF-affected neonates.
 It typically manifests with abdominal distention, vomiting, and failure to pass meconium.
 Some infants have intestinal perforation, with signs of peritonitis and shock.
 Infants with meconium plug syndrome have a delayed passage of meconium.
 They can have similar signs of obstruction or very mild and transient symptoms that go unnoticed.
 Older patients may have episodes of constipation or develop recurrent and sometimes chronic episodes of partial or complete small- or large-bowel obstruction (distal intestinal obstruction syndrome).
 Symptoms include crampy abdominal pain, change in stooling pattern, decreased appetite, and sometimes vomiting.